-Tip: as you watch the audio meters (the moving color bars) that are nested within these sliders, a good rule of thumb is to try to have the loudest parts of the recording reach into the orange-colored areas, or, every once in awhile, into the red.
+Tip: as you watch the audio meters (the moving color bars outlined in pink above) a good rule of thumb is to try to have the loudest parts of the recording reach into the orange-colored areas, or, every once in a while, into the red.

 When you are done editing, select Share→Export Song to Disk.
 You’ll be given the option to choose where and under what name to save the resulting file.
 Exporting creates a whole new audio file that reflects your edits.
 You can use this exported file in your video.